How to Use Cloudinary with Astro: Complete Guide

 CLOUDINARY_API_SECRET=your_api_secret

-The cloud name is public (it appears in image URLs), but the API key and secret should stay server-side.
+The cloud name is public (it appears in image URLs), but the API key and secret should stay server-side and are only needed if you upload from your own code.

 Create a helper for generating Cloudinary URLs: